BornIncompetence/Seven-Nation-Army/README.md

-# ⚔️ Seven Nation Army ⚔️
+# ⚔️ Seven Nation Army Redux ⚔️

-You are one of the seven Great Powers prior to World War I and your goal is to conquer all of Europe! (well, at least half)
+**Seven-Nation-Army-Redux** is a fork of Seven Nation Army intended as a pet project to push the power of React, Redux, Electron, and Firebase in order build an understanding of the underlying freworks.

 ## Backend Repository

-[Flask backend for the app](https://github.com/MataMercer/SevenNationArmyBackend).
-Second half of the project.
+There is none.
+This application connects directly to the backend using the firebase library.

-## The Team
+## Credits

 ---